Super Impassioned Net Generation

 SING, also known as Super Impassioned Net Generation (SING女团 (SING女團, /sɪŋ/ nǚ tuán, Sing Girls' Group)), is a Chinese girl group formed by KuGou Music in 2015 with 10 members, selected from different regions of China.
-The current line-up is composed of seven members, and they primarily produce electronic dance music inspired by traditional Chinese music.
+The current line-up is composed of 5 members and they primarily produce electronic dance music inspired by traditional Chinese music.

 History

 2015: Formation and debut

-SING debuted in 2015 with ten members on August 10, 2015.
+SING debuted in 2015 with 10 members on August 10, 2015.
 Given the limitations on budget, the group did not rely on income from concert tickets, instead gaining primary revenues from royalty, licensing fees, and selling merchandise.

 2016: Line-up changes

 Four members suspended their activities in 2016, and three new members were added to the group.

-2017: Change in sound and breakthrough
+2017: Change in sound

 In September, SING released the single "Moonlight Thoughts" (寄明月 (Jì míngyuè)), their first ever Chinese-style electronic dance song.
 The single helped the group gain popularity and momentum in China.
 In December, the group held a Christmas live concert named Part of Me.
 Following the concert, Lin Jinyi suspended her activities due to health concerns.

 In November, the group released their first international album SING on iTunes and Spotify.